dizhang168/reading-flow/reading-flow-vs-tabindex.md

 A **reading-flow focus navigation scope** is a [focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#focus-navigation-scope) where the scope owner is a **reading flow container** or a `display: contents` element whose box tree parent is a **reading flow container**.

-### Changes to reading flow sequential navigation search algorithm

-Add after existing step 1:

-2. For each _reading flow item_ in _reading flow items_, if its tabindex value is greater than zero, set its value to 0.

 ## Alternate proposals and why they might not work

 Here are some other options, which we have eliminated (for now).